zosodk/Compulsory-1-DfD/README.md

+# TASK 2 AddMiddleName to Student
+Added a new column to the Students table called "MiddleName" of type string.
+Created a new migration called "AddMiddleName" to the Migrations folder. dotnet ef migrations add AddMiddleName dotnet ef migrations script RelationsSchema AddMiddleName > V3__AddMiddleName.sql dotnet ef database update

 # TASK 1.1 Add relations
 Added relations between the tables "Students" and "Courses" in the UniversityDatabase.
 Used ICollection to create a one-to-many relationship between the two tables. (student -> Enrollments)
 Added a new migration called "AddRelations" to the Migrations folder.